QuentinRa/blog.quentinra.dev/info/linux/commands/index.md

-# List of essentials linux commands
+# List of essential Linux commands

 A lot of commands, along with their most useful options, and some tips about their usage, that can be used on Linux-based distributions.
 This includes commands such as `sudo`, `apt`, `man`, `ls`, `cd`, `pwd`, `echo`, `printf`, `cat`, `less`, `mkdir`, `touch`, `cp`, `mv`, `rm`, `ln`, `chmod`, `umask`, `chown`, and many more.